openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 In this page, we present the method used in the :class:`~openturns.GaussianLinearCalibration` and :class:`~openturns.GaussianNonLinearCalibration` classes.
+The Gaussian calibration is a particular case of Bayesian calibration (see :ref:`bayesian_calibration`) where the prior has a Gaussian distribution and the observation error has a Gaussian distribution.
+In this case, simplifications occur which can lead to an efficient algorithm, which can require less model evaluations compared to Monte-Carlo Markov Chains.

 We consider a computer model :math:`\vect{h}` (i.e. a deterministic function) to calibrate: